horker/oxyplotcli2/README.md

 ## License

-Licensed under the MIT License, except the following:
+Licensed under the MIT License, except:

-The files under the `datasets` directory contains the contents of the other projects.
+The files under the `datasets` directory are the contents of the other projects.
 See the license notice of each directory.